Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Methodology

 \subsubsection{Generation of Synthetic Images}

 In GANs, synthetic images are generated without directly observing real data \cite{salimans2018improving}.
-Real images are trained by the discriminator, while the generator generates the synthetic images.
+Real images are used for training the discriminator, while the generator generates the synthetic images.
 During the training of GANs \cite{wang2021generative}, the generator model takes input from random values and generates noisy synthetic images.
 These images are passed to the discriminator.
 The discriminator also takes real images as input and distinguishes them from synthetic images.
 The discriminator backpropagates its feedback as gradients to the generator model.
 The generator model learns from that feedback and ideally enhances its capacity to generate realistically looking synthetic images.
-Similarly, the generator tries to generate synthetic images and pass them to the discriminator unless these images look realistic as compared to the real images.
 Once the generator is well-trained, it can generate several synthetic images by taking random input values.
 This is a baseline methodology used in GAN architectures to generate synthetic images.